louim/bedrock-site-protect/README.md

       db_password: example_dbpassword
 </pre>

-You can also set the `htpasswd_path`.
-By default it is set to `/etc/htpasswd`.
-If you want to set this parameter, it is recommended that you set it in the `group_vars/all` file, so it wil be the same for all environments.
+You can also set the `htpasswd_path` to specify the folder used to store `htpasswd` files.
+The default is `/etc/htpasswd`.
+If you want to set this parameter, it is recommended that you set it in the `group_vars/all` file, so it will be the same for all environments.

 Dependencies